 And by the way, I didn't see any of you defending Christie yesterday either.

-Or yeah, a lion.
+Or, yeah, a lion.

-Tigers are in India, there aren't any wildebeests there.
+There aren't any wildebeests there.

 Except in zoos.